 The installation Can You Hear Me?
 (2018-2020), a nine-channel animation chamber with 88 hand-drawn iPad stop-motion animations that envelops the viewer in what the artist describes as a human brain full of turmoil and ideas.

-A new in situ iteration of the artist’s ongoing wall drawing/erasure performance series City of Desires (1992 – present), which embodies the fragility and ephemerality of the images that shape our experience of the world.
+A new in situ iteration of the artist’s ongoing Wall Drawing/Erasure Performance series City of Desires (1992 – present), which embodies the fragility and ephemerality of the images that shape our experience of the world.
+Anchoring the project in the Montreal community, Malani selected two local artists, Iuliana Irimia and Cassandra Dickie, to collaborate on the drawing of the mural.

 About the artist

 Recognized as the pioneer of video art in India, Nalini Malani (born in 1946) has been working in multimedia art since the 1960s.
-Her practice integrates animation, theatre arts, photography, reverse painting on glass, performance art, cinema and video.
-Winner of the 2019 Joan-Miró Prize, she has notably presented her work in 30 solo museum exhibitions worldwide, including most recently at the Centre Pompidou, Paris, Whitechapel Gallery, London, M+, Hong Kong, and the Art Gallery of South Australia, Adelaide.
+Her practice integrates animation, theatre arts, photography, painting, performance art, cinema and video.
+Winner of the 2019 Joan-Miró Prize, she has notably presented her work in thirty solo museum exhibitions worldwide, including most recently at the Centre Pompidou, Paris, Whitechapel Gallery, London, M+, Hong Kong, the Art Gallery of South Australia, Adelaide, and the National Gallery, London.

 Credits and curatorial team